Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — 12.0.5

 immediately after

-Void Ray, which naturally aligns with
+Void Ray, so aligns with

-Void Metamorphosis, this
+Void Metamorphosis, and then

 Devourer Demon Hunter Openers